tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [x] Figure out how to do camera panning/zooming

+- [ ] Get a working deployed webpage by doing the copy so that the main page is on index.html at the top level

 - [ ] Figure out how to better organize the scene, renderer, camera, etc

 - [ ] Figure out how to make scatter points look like a mesh/3d